gonearewe/EasyTesting/README.md

 # EasyTesting
-An Easy-to-use Testing System Built with PyQt5.
+An Easy-to-use Testing System Built with PyQt5, Vue and Go